helm/helm-www/versioned_docs/version-3/chart_template_guide/variables.md

 ---
-title: "Variables"
+title: Variables
-description: "Using variables in templates."
+description: Using variables in templates.
 sidebar_position: 8
 ---